mdw-nl/railway_station/README.md

 # Authentication
 Clients use Keycloak to authenticate by means of a client secret.
 The client-id and client-secret can be defined in the application.yml and should correspond with the entries defined in Keycloak.
 Ask your central administrator for a new client entry in keycloak.

-# Running and building station
+# Building station
 Station is a standard Spring-boot application and can be built with *mvn clean package*.

+# Running station
-To run the application, copy the target folder to a desired location after building and run *java -jar station-{VERSION}.jar*.
+To run the application, first make sure there is a 'station' docker network.
+If not, run create-station-network.sh.
+Copy the target folder (or just the jar and application.yml) to a desired location after building and run *java -jar station-{VERSION}.jar*.
 Make sure the *client-id* and *client-secret* are configured in the *application.yml*

 # Troubleshooting
 * *finishConnect(..) failed: Connection refused* \